opensoars/audio/README.md

 ## What?

-A simple audio visualizer using WebGL and web audio API audio.
+A simple audio visualizer using WebGL and web audio API.

 ## Why?